omasaht/headpose-fsanet-pytorch/README.md

 Copyright (c) 2020, Omar Hassan.
 (MIT License)

 ## Acknowledgements
+Special thanks to Mr. Tsun-Yi Yang for providing an excellent code to his paper.
+Please refer to the official repository to see detailed information and best results regarding the model:

 \[1] T. Yang, FSA-Net, (2019), [GitHub repository](https://github.com/shamangary/FSA-Net)

 The models are trained and tested with various public datasets which have their own licenses.
 Please refer to them before using the code